plausible/docs/docs/plausible-script.md

 <img alt="Your Plausible Analytics tracking script" src={useBaseUrl('img/javascript-snippet.png')} />

-## Alternatively you can serve the script from your domain as a first-party connection
+## Alternatively you can proxy our script

-We offer a quick and easy way to serve the Plausible Analytics script from your domain name as a first-party connection.
-See the full instructions on how to setup a custom subdomain and [serve the Plausible Analytics script as a first-party connection](custom-domain.md).
+If you're concerned about adblockers and their impact on the accuracy of your stats, we offer a way to proxy our script.
+See [full details here](/proxy/introduction.md).

 ## Check out integration guides for popular site builders and CMSs